A-Priori Reduction of Scenario Approximation for Automated Generation Control in High-Voltage Power Grids with Renewable Energy: Empirical Study

-We provide the number of samples required to reach confidence thresholds of $1-\eta = 0.95$ and $0.99$ with reliability of $0.99$ for SA-IS and SA in Table~\ref{tab:summary_results}: the number of samples required is 30-50\% less for SA-IS compared to classical SA.
-Furthermore, the advantage of SA-IS becomes more substantial as the increase of $1-\eta$.
+Following this analysis, we evaluate methods on larger grids with high reliability requirements.
+This experiment seeks to find the number of samples sufficient for a solution of data-driven approximation to be feasible for original JCC with high probability for different $\eta$.
+We estimate the number of samples required to reach confidence thresholds of $1-\eta = 0.95$ and $0.99$ with reliability of $0.99$ for AR-SA, SA, SA-FF, SA-SB and SA-KMeans in Table~\ref{tab:summary_results}, showing the number of samples required is 30-50\% less for AR-SA compared to classical SA and the advantage of AR-SA increases with the increase of $1-\eta$.

-To better illustrate the dependency between number of samples in the approximation $N$ and relibaility estimates $1 - \hat{\delta}$, we demonstrate Fig.~\ref{fig:ieee57reliability}.
-We illustrate the dependence between empirical reliability $1-\hat{\delta}$ and $N$ over a range of values for the IEEE 118 bus system in Fig.~ \ref{fig:ieee57reliability}.
-Here, we keep a confidence threshold of joint chance constraint feasibility $1-\eta =0.99$.
-In addition to SA-IS and SA.
-Moreover, we present box-plots for the spread of $(\hat{\mathbb{P}}_N)_l$ for different $N$, in Fig.~\ref{fig:ieee57conservatism}.
-We denote $(\hat{\mathbb{P}}_N)_l$ as the probability of constraint satisfaction, empirically computed using $10^4$ Monte Carlo samples of Algorithm \ref{alg:estimate_delta}, see Eq.~\ref{alg:estimate_delta:phat_N_l}.
-Note that SA-IS reaches a higher reliability level ($1-\hat{\delta}$) with a substantially fewer number of samples $N$.
-These boxplots indicate that the variance in the obtained solution's chance-constraint feasibility reduces faster for SA-IS, noted by thinner boxplots and lack of outliers, compared to SA.
+We illustrate the dependence between empirical reliability, $1-\hat{\rho}$, and the number of samples, $N$, for different values across the IEEE-30, Washington-14 and Grid6-WW systems in Figures \ref{fig:ieee30conservatism}, \ref{fig:washington14conservatism} and \ref{fig:grid6reliability}, respectively.
+We maintain a confidence threshold for JCC feasibility of $1-\eta = 0.99$.
+Notably, AR-SA achieves higher reliability levels ($1-\hat{\rho}$) with significantly fewer samples $N$.
+From Figures \ref{fig:ieee30conservatism}, \ref{fig:washington14conservatism} and \ref{fig:grid6reliability} one can observe that for Washington-14 and Grid6-WW AR-SA reaches high reliability levels with the lower number of samples and in IEEE-30 case, though SA, SA-FF, SA-SB, and SA-KMeans reach $1 - \rho = 0.9$ with less samples, the higher $1 - \rho =0.99$ reliability level is reached by AR-SA first.
+The latter is due to the problem-specific redundancy set $\hat{\mathcal{P}}_r$ construction that is able to filter specifically those scenarios that are irrelevant to the given problem.